Office of Institutional Advancement & Alumni Relations

 Metohu is fully aware that the smartphone industry is rapidly spiking upward.
 “In April of 2011, a tech research firm [Gartner] reported that almost 300 million smartphones were shipped last year alone,” he says.
-“This year, that figure is expected to jump to 468 million.
-Next year, smartphone shipments could exceed 630 million.
-By 2015, the research firm predicts 1.1 billion smartphones will be shipped worldwide.”
+“In January 2014, another firm, IDC, reported that 1 billion smartphones were shipped worldwide.”

 The advent of the “app era” coupled with advancements in the growing mobile device industry has re-defined how we conduct business and interact with the world around us.
 Instant access to the global marketplace, in addition to decentralized access to our society’s combined knowledge-base, puts the world, quite literally, at your fingertips.
 Digital media trends have shifted dramatically in recent years and the burgeoning mobile application industry represents a culmination of technological advancements in a relatively new but rapidly expanding market.

 These trends also serve as testimony that we are indeed a culture that strives for easy access and places great emphasis on instant gratification.
 It seems we have collectively accepted the notion that perpetual connectivity is not only okay, but necessary in order to maintain a competitive edge, both professionally and socially.